Bolton and Preston Railway

-The Bolton and Preston Railway connected Bolton and Preston, in Lancashire, England.
-Its authorising Act of Parliament forbade its early completion to protect the North Union Railway and imposed other restrictions that limited the success of the B&PR.
-A change of route was authorised to by-pass the delay making it dependent on the goodwill of the NUR to reach Preston.
+The Bolton and Preston Railway (B&PR) connected Bolton and Preston, in Lancashire, England.
+Its authorising act of Parliament forbade its early completion to protect the North Union Railway (NUR) and imposed other restrictions that limited the success of the B&PR.
+A change of route was authorised to bypass the delay making it dependent on the goodwill of the NUR to reach Preston.
 The NUR saw the B&PR as a competitor and used underhand tactics to harm the success of the B&PR.

 The B&PR opened the first part of its line in 1841, but faced with extremely difficult ground conditions when constructing a tunnel north of Chorley, it only opened from Bolton to a junction with the NUR at Euxton in 1843.

 A bitter rate-cutting war with the NUR ensued, and the B&PR was forced to sell its line to the NUR in 1844.
 The NUR was taken over and became jointly owned by the London and North Western Railway and the Lancashire and Yorkshire Railway, but in 1888 the Bolton to Euxton section, the original B&PR line, was transferred to the L&YR.
 The main line is in operation as part of the Manchester to Preston main line.